Comedian takes lead in Ukraine presidential race, polls show

-KIEV, Ukraine (AP) — A comedian has taken the lead in Ukraine’s presidential race, according to the latest polls.
+KIEV, Ukraine (AP) — A comedian has taken the lead in Ukraine’s presidential race, according to the latest polls released Thursday.

-A poll by the Razumkov Center shows comedian Volodymyr Zelenskiy, who played the president in a popular TV series, surging ahead of incumbent President Petro Poroshenko and former Prime Minister Yulia Tymoshenko.
+A poll by the Razumkov Center and two other organizations shows Volodymyr Zelenskiy, who played the nation’s president in a popular TV series, surging ahead of incumbent President Petro Poroshenko and former Prime Minister Yulia Tymoshenko.

-The poll of 6,000 released Thursday had a margin of error of 1.3 percentage points.
-Another survey also showed Zelenskiy leading.
+Zelenskiy’s high rating reflects both his popularity as a TV star and the public disenchantment with current leaders.
+Ukraine has faced economic troubles and a sharp drop in living standards after Russia’s annexation of Crimea and a separatist insurgency in the east.

-Earlier polls showed Tymoshenko leading and placed Poroshenko in dead heat with Zelesnkiy ahead of the March 31 presidential vote.
+The Razumkov survey had 23 percent of respondents supporting Zelenskiy, while Poroshenko and Tymoshenko had 16.4 and 15.7 percent respectively.
+The poll of 11,000 was conducted earlier this month and had a margin of error of 0.9 percentage points.

 Most Read Nation & World Stories